-BYLAW NO. 937-23
+BYLAW NO. 923-22

-A BYLAW OF THE TOWN OF PICTURE BUTTE IN THE PROVINCE OF ALBERTA TO AMEND THE NORTH INDUSTRIAL AREA STRUCTURE PLAN BYLAW No. 923-22.
+A BYLAW OF THE TOWN OF PICTURE BUTTE IN THE PROVINCE OF ALBERTA TO ADOPT THE NORTH INDUSTRIAL AREA STRUCTURE PLAN.

-WHEREAS in accordance with Section 633 of the Municipal Government Act, RSA-2000, Chapter M-26, and all amendments thereto, the Council of the Town of Picture Butte deems it advisable to adopt amendments to the North Industrial Area Structure Plan Bylaw No. 923-22;

-AND WHEREAS the purpose of proposed Bylaw No. 937-23 is to amend the existing plan and enable the redesign of the lot layout and road network of the plan area to enable future subdivision and development for highway commercial and industrial land within the north area of Picture Butte;

-AND WHEREAS the municipality wishes to provide for orderly growth and development to occur;

-AND WHEREAS a Public Hearing, as required by Section 692 of the Municipal Government Act, will be held prior to second reading of this Bylaw;
+- WHEREAS in accordance with Section 633 of the Municipal Government Act, RSA-2000, Chapter M-26, and all amendments thereto, the Council of the Town of Picture Butte deems it advisable to adopt an Area Structure Plan; - AND WHEREAS the purpose of proposed Bylaw No. 923-22 is to establish standards and requirements regarding the development and subdivision of highway commercial and industrial land within the north area of Picture Butte; - AND WHEREAS the municipality wishes to provide for orderly growth and development to occur while minimizing land use conflicts; - AND WHEREAS a Public Hearing, as required by Section 692 of the Municipal Government Act, will be held prior to second reading of this Bylaw;